 While a handwritten custody agreement can serve as a starting point for establishing custody arrangements, it’s recommended to consult with a qualified family law attorney in New Jersey to ensure that the agreement is legally sound, accurately reflects the parties’ intentions, and safeguards the well-being of the child.

 Not seeing your children every day is difficult.
 Rozin | Golinder Law can provide you with effective legal representation to help resolve many legal issues that surround child custody and visitation cases.
 Whether you need to modify your current arrangement or are setting up your first arrangement, we can help you.
 We understand that your children are the most important part of your family and we want to help you pursue the best situation for them especially if there have been incidents of domestic violence, alcohol, or drug abuse.
-Our firm proudly serves Monmouth, Middlesex, Somerset, and Union counties.
+Our New Jersey firm proudly serves Monmouth, Middlesex, Somerset, and Union counties with offices in East Brunswick and Shrewsbury.